 Mental Model: Crossing a One-Way Street

 They say that a programmer is a person who looks both ways when crossing a one-way street.
-This question is a way of “looking both ways.”
+Asking question is a way of “looking both ways.”

 Mental Model: “How am I going to lose this case?”

 I watched a legal procedural where the lead prosecutor asked, “How am I going to lose this case?”
-Another version of this question.
+This is another version of this question.

-Her team of lawyers listed a bunch of problems: the defendant was too likable, the victim had a complex past, and no witnesses.
-And then, the team started attacking these flaws.
+Her team of lawyers listed a bunch of problems: the defendant was too likable, the victim had a checkered past, and there were no witnesses.
+And then, the team started solving these problems.

-Contrast that with a prosecutor who says: “Open-and-shut case; we don’t need to waste resources on this.”
+Contrast that with a prosecutor who says: “Open-and-shut case.”
 Which team do you want to be on?

 Mental Model: Inverted Thinking